MikuAuahDark/lua-live2d-framework/README.md

 * Anything that uses numeric ID are assumed to use 1-based indexing.

+* There's no such thing of `Delete` function.
+Lua has automatic garbage collection.

 * `CubismModel::GetDrawableVertexUvs` is `Model:getDrawableVertexUVs` (notice the uppercase `V`)

 * `Model:getDrawableBlendMode` returns 2 strings, which maps to LOVE [BlendMode](https://love2d.org/wiki/BlendMode) and [BlendAlphaMode](https://love2d.org/wiki/BlendAlphaMode).